arnyziukas/Streamer.bot-Giphy/README.md

 This project is provided as-is for use with Streamer.bot.
 Please ensure compliance with Giphy's terms of service when using their API.

+I'm a small streamer who likes to Code so if you will use this code, please give some kind of contribution/shoutout to ArnieTW @Twtich.tv to help me with making content!~

 ## 🤝 Contributing

 Feel free to submit issues, feature requests, or improvements to enhance this Giphy integration for the Streamer.bot community.